It’s not the seconds flying by I’m talking about right now, it’s actually the number of ticks I’ve pulled off myself this summer.

 I’m not a big fan of bugs, but I can tolerate them.
 I mean.
 I can easily feed crickets and mealworms to our pet geckos.
 I hate mosquitos.
 I get the heeby-jeebies when I see spider webs and when I feel something crawling on my skin.
 Mostly because, these days, chances are good its a tick.

 I really hate those things.

 Not sure why I’ve found so many this year.
 I understand they thrive in cool, damp weather and early summer in Niagara was mostly cool and damp.
 There was also an abundance of the parasites feasting on human blood last year.

 Other than being annoying and gross, ticks can infect their hosts with Lyme disease, an infection that can range from flu-like symptoms to neurological illnesses like paralysis.
-While you can be bitten by a tick carrying the Lyme Disease bacteria anywhere, Niagara is typically not known as a high risk area.
+While you can be bitten by a tick carrying the Lyme Disease bacteria anywhere, Niagara is typically not known as a high-risk area.
 Black-legged ticks, also known as deer ticks, are the most common carriers of Lyme disease.

 Also, check yourself over after a run.
 Wearing light coloured clothing may help you spot ticks more easily.

-And, if you find a tick, you should send it in to your local public health department.
+And, if you find a tick, you should send it to your local public health department.
 It helps them keep tabs on the growth of the tick population.